 See Also: Postpaid vs Prepaid: Which Offers Best Unlimited Data Cell Phone Plans

 Low data caps and deprioritization with unlimited plans

-Unlimited Elite: The only complain here is that if this is an elite plan it not have data cap.
-But, the data cap of this plan is little above 100GB.
+- Unlimited Elite: The only complaint here is that if this is an elite plan it does not have a data cap.
+But, the data cap of this plan is a little above 100GB.
 Not so elite after all.

 How much data do I use?

-Last month I spent over 70GB of data and online gamers actually uses more data.
+Last month I spent over 70GB of data and online gamers actually use more data.
 So, you can see why the 50GB of data is not so much of a big deal.

 AT&T Review: AT&T family plans